-We use acronyms in emails every day.
-From P.S. to EOD to ASAP, it’s tough to keep the capital letters and periods straight.
-(To be clear, an acronym is pronounced as a word (like NASA) and an initialism is pronounced as letters (like FBI).
-In common usage though, people refer to both things as acronyms.)
-Here’s a list of thirteen common email acronyms and their meanings.
+We use acronyms in emails every day, and it can be tough to keep the capital letters straight.
+To be clear, an acronym is pronounced as a word (like NASA) and an initialism is pronounced as letters (like FBI)—and both are forms of abbreviation.
+In common usage though, people refer to both things as acronyms.
+Here’s a list of fourteen common email acronyms and initialisms and their meanings.

 1 ASAP